-The Newbiggin wave height and zero crossing period data has been plotted on a scatter plot for 1st April to 31st March each year in Figure 2.1.
+The Newbiggin wave height and zero-crossing period data has been plotted on a scatter plot for 1st April to 31st March each year in Figure 2.1.
 Different symbols have been used to distinguish the baseline data of 2010/11 from different subsequent years of the current deployment.
-Previously the largest measured wave heights were recorded in the 2017/18 data, where several wave heights of over 5.5m were recorded (with associated periods of around 8 sec).
+Previously the largest measured wave height of 7.2m was recorded during Storm Arwen in November 2021 with an associated zero-crossing wave periods of around 9.3 sec.
+During the last year of records the highest wave height of 5.7 m occurred on 17th November 2022 with a zero-crossing wave period of 8.3 sec.

 Wave periods equalling or exceeding 10 sec have occurred on many occasions.
-In each of the last four years of records (2018/19, 2019/20, 2020/21 and 2021/22) these long period events coincided with relatively low significant wave heights (<2m).
+In each of the last five years of records (2018/19, 2019/20, 2020/21, 2021/22 and 2022/23) these long period events coincided with relatively low significant wave heights (<2m).
 In the earlier 2014/15 data, they coincided with significant wave heights of up to around 3m.
-The highest significant wave height recorded during the 2021/22 data set was 7.2m (by far exceeding previous records) with an associated zero crossing wave period of 9.3 sec.
-This was recorded on the 27th November 2021, caused by Storm Arwen.
-The longest zero crossing wave period was 10.8 sec with a corresponding wave height of 0.9m on the 27th March 2022.
+The longest zero-crossing wave period was 10.8 sec with a corresponding wave height of 0.9m on the 27th March 2022.
+During the last year of records the longest zero-crossing wave period of 10 sec was recorded in February 2023 with associated average wave heights of 0.7m.